styxit/imposter/README.md

 ## Usage
 To spoof a pull request merge event, use:
 ```
-php spoof styxit/imposter myBrach develop
+php spoof styxit/imposter myBranch develop
 ```

-This will fake an event as if branch "mybranch" was merged into branch "develop", for repository "styxit/imposter".
+This will fake an event as if branch "myBranch" was merged into branch "develop", for repository "styxit/imposter".

 Use `php spoof --help` to get more info about the command.